Agreon/IssueExtract/Readme.md

 Extracts Issues from source-code and dynamically adds and deletes them from the remote github-repository.

-**Be aware, that this is a early alpha and may alter your repository-issues in an unpredicted way.**
+**Be aware, that this is a early alpha and may alter your repository-issues and your code in an unpredicted way!**
-**It closes Issues, that are not found in the code, if not specified through a paramter!**

 ## Installation
 + `npm i -g issue-extract`